speziale-ettore/beamer-dei-v2/README.md

 * a beamer full theme

 The partitioning into different themes was done only to organize the sources.
-You can use every theme standalone, but this is not encouraged because they was designed to work together.
+You can use every theme standalone, but this is not encouraged because they were designed to work together.

 Unfortunately, I am not very expert in defining Beamer themes, so any suggestion